Efficient and Accurate Graph Classification with Hyperdimensional Computing on FPGA: Introduction

 A key step in HDC is feature encoding, which converts raw input features into hypervectors (HVs).
-Prior works have focused on encoding-based optimizations for accuracy~\cite{wang2023disthdlearnerawaredynamicencoding, yu2023understandinghyperdimensionalcomputingparallel}.
-Early graph-focused efforts~\cite{GrapHD} primarily captured graph topology and overlooked node labels or attributes, limiting expressiveness.
-Recent work~\cite{NysHD} addresses this by enabling arbitrary kernel functions in the encoding stage, allowing HDC to capture complex, nonlinear graph structures.
-During training, a representative set of graphs (landmarks) is selected to construct a codebook from their node features.
-During inference, given an input graph with adjacency matrix and node features, the model performs multi-hop propagation, generates integer codes for each node, hashes them into the codebook, and updates the query graph histogram.
+Early graph-focused efforts~\cite{GrapHD} primarily captured graph topology and overlooked node attributes, limiting expressiveness.
+Recent work~\cite{NysHD} addresses this by enabling kernel functions in the encoding stage, allowing HDC to capture complex, nonlinear graph structures.
+During inference, given an input graph, the model performs multi-hop propagation, generates integer codes for each node, hashes them into the codebook, and updates the query graph histogram.
 The histogram is then compared against landmark histograms to form a kernel score, which is projected via Nyström projection matrix into an HV for final classification.

 By incorporating kernel methods into HDC encoding~\cite{NysHD}, the accuracy gap of HDC with GNN-based models for graph classification is significantly reduced.
 Despite the advantages, applying this method at the edge raises several non-trivial challenges.
 First, general-purpose CPUs and GPUs are throughput-oriented and optimized for large-batch workloads, leading to poor utilization and high energy cost per query in edge inference.
 Second, the effectiveness of the Nyström method heavily depends on the diversity and number of landmark samples.
-The landmark count directly dictates the computational cost of kernel evaluations during inference and the associated memory footprint, which becomes a bottleneck on edge devices with limited on-chip memory.
+The landmark count directly dictates the computational cost of kernel evaluations during inference and the associated memory footprint.
 Third, the inherent sparsity in the propagation kernel evaluation results in redundant operations, irregular memory access, and load imbalance across compute units.
-Fourth, the code–to–index lookup requires accessing hop-specific codebooks; these accesses are irregular and, when executed concurrently, they contend for memory access, making them computationally expensive and difficult to parallelize.
+Fourth, the code–to–index lookup requires accessing hop-specific codebooks; these accesses are irregular and, when executed concurrently, they contend for memory access.

-FPGAs are particularly well-suited for HDC inference as they can exploit fine-grained parallelism, mitigate irregular sparsity, and implement customized data paths with banked memory access.
-In this paper, we present the first FPGA accelerator for HDC-based graph classification, delivering real-time inference for edge deployment.